raspberrypilearning/rpi-python-line-following/en/step_5.md

 ```
 --- /task ---

-to begin with you can write a really simple line following algorithm, just to test yhat your robot is working.
+to begin with you can write a really simple line following algorithm, just to test what your robot is working.

 The `gpiozero` module can call a function depending on whether or not a line has been detected.
 For example: